chocolatey/docs/input/en-us/central-management/usage/website/deployments.md

 ### Why do I see some machines have not opted in for Deployments?

-If you are on the Groups screen, you may notice that some machines show up highlighted with a coloring, and one of those colorings is an orange - the legend below it mentions "Not Opted In For Deploymens (Configuration)".
+If you are on the Groups screen, you may notice that some machines show up highlighted with a coloring, and one of those colorings is an orange - the legend below it mentions "Not Opted In For Deployments (Configuration)".

 ![Group eligibility legend](/assets/images/groups/ccm-groups-eligibility.png)